aaronmfraser/afraser.io/_posts/2014-02-24-ssh-configs.md

 These worked great and all but I still didnt have an easy way to scp files.
 Trying to make an alias dynamic enough to be able to scp was a pain.
 In exploring this issue and I found ssh configs and they proved to be far more powerful.
 Soon I replaced  my alias habit with an ssh_config

+File is located in your home dir ~/.ssh/ssh_config.

 {% highlight bash %}
 Host c1-dev
    HostName client1-server01.test.co